Voy a pasármelo bien (film)

 Voy a pasármelo bien is a 2022 Spanish-Mexican musical comedy film directed by David Serrano.
 Named after the eponymous music album by Hombres G, it features songs by the aforementioned band.
 It stars Raúl Arévalo, Karla Souza, and Dani Rovira.

-A sequel entitled Voy a pasármelo mejor is set to be released in 2025.
+A sequel entitled Voy a pasármelo mejor was released in 2025.

 Plot

 The fiction is set in Valladolid.
 Initially taking place in 1989, the plot features two tweens (David and Layla) bonded by their love of Hombres G who meet again decades later, when Layla, having become a successful filmmaker, visits her hometown.

 Production

 The screenplay of Voy a pasármelo bien was penned by David Serrano alongside Luz Cipriota.
 A Spanish-Mexican co-production, the film was produced by El Estudio and Sony Pictures International Productions alongside Les Parapluies Rochefort AIE and Paraíso Torres de Satélite.
 The film also had support from the Valladolid Film Office.
 Production began filming on 6 August 2021.
 Shooting took place in Spain, including Valladolid and Guadalajara.